How Does Online Learning at Maranatha Work?

 How much time will I spend each week on a course?

-Because our online courses are concentrated into 8 weeks, you can expect to spend 6 hours per credit each week reading and completing assignments.
-For example, if you are enrolled in a 3 credit online course, you should expect to spend 15- 18 hours each week working on that course.
+In an 8-week class, an average student will spend 6 hours per credit (3 hours per credit in a 16-week course).
 That is an average based on the standard definition of a credit, so some students will take a little more or even significantly less time.

 What Kind of Computer Stuff Will I Need?